Articles in this section

 Recommendation

-If adding bleed later, use a dedicated check/fix profile to create a cut contour.
+If adding bleed later, use a dedicated function to create a cut contour.

 Print folding line